 “People often have misperceptions about what therapy is based on what they see in movies and on TV,” says Smedley.
 “Instead of spending years talking about your childhood or your parents or your dreams, we use a short-term process, where you’re a participant, finding ways to take action steps today to start feeling better.”

 Bottom Line: If you’re suffering from a mental illness, there are many ways to treat it, whether it’s with therapy, prescription medications, or both.
-But don’t get bogged down in the myths you’ve heard about mental illness or treatment.
+But don’t get bogged down in the myths about mental health or treatment.
 If you’re hurting, seek help from a healthcare professional.
 And even if you’re not hurting, you can learn how to become a mental health advocate for those who are.

 - Stat on depression before and during COVID-19: Prevalence of Depression Symptoms in US Adults Before and During the COVID-19 Pandemic (2020)